siliconjungle/vector-embeddings-english-dictionary/README.md

 It uses `text-embedding-ada-002` from [Open AI](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) to do the embeddings.

+## `lookup.json`

+`lookup.json` is a simple mapping from word to `filename` and `index`.
+This can be useful if you want to be able to compare an embedding with specific words.

 ## Comparing embeddings

 You can use a Vector DB like [chroma](https://www.trychroma.com/) to handle search.